danielscholl/iac-terraform/templates/web-data/README.md

-# Simple Web Template
+# Web Database Template

-The `simpleweb` template runs a single public Linux Container within an Azure Application Service Plan.
+The `web-db` template runs a single public Linux Container within an Azure Application Service Plan that connects to CosmosDB and uses a key from Key Vault.

 ## Provisioned Resources